About Sibling Sexual Abuse

 This post is for those who have survived sibling sexual abuse and for those who suspect something may have happened to

-Childhood sexual abuse is already a difficult topic to discuss, but when the abuser is a sibling, it becomes even more
+Sibling abuse is already a difficult topic to discuss, but when the abuser is a sibling, it becomes even more complex

 Denial is a powerful defense mechanism, a shield that our psyche unconsciously holds up to protect us from painful truths.
 While